-[(g)] (h) Applying the [Criteria for Ground Water.]
+[(g)](h) Applying the [Criteria for Ground Water.]
 Groundwater Criteria

 [Ground-water monitoring shall be conducted in accordance with this subsection for any groundwater plume and for any release area remediated in accordance with sections 22a-133k-1 through 22a-133k-3, inclusive, of the Regulations of Connecticut State Agencies, except for those release areas remediated solely to address exceedances of direct exposure criteria in accordance with section 22a-133k-2(b).]
-Compliance with the standards for groundwater in this section, or standards specified in section 22a-133k-2 of the RSRs that refer to or require groundwater monitoring, shall be based upon groundwater monitoring conducted in compliance with this subsection.
+Compliance with the standards for groundwater in section 22a-133k-3 of the RSRs, or standards specified in section 22a-133k-2 of the RSRs that refer to or require groundwater monitoring, shall be based upon Groundwater monitoring conducted in compliance with this subsection.